killingwing02/RoR2JaggyFontFix/README.md

 Now I found out there's a function that can just replace about 90% font assets in game.
 Sometimes this mod still search for all TMP_Text in the scene (At every stage begin), but (hopelly) this mod won't cause too much performance issue now.

 # And what else?
-This mod also provide alt fonts cuz I don't like default font very much. :\\
+This mod also provide alt fonts cuz I don't like default Chinese font very much. :\\

 ~~To change font, just modify `UseFont.txt` and change text to font name and you are done.\
 Fonts name is also include in this mod as a text file, make sure type name right to change font.~~